Spatially resolved gas-phase metallicity at z~2-3 with JWST/NIRISS: Introduction

-This paper is organised as follows.
+This paper is organized as follows.
 In \cref{sec:data} and \cref{sec:sample} we describe the data and sample selection for both PASSAGE and GLASS-JWST.
 We outline the analysis methods we adopted, including the various metallicity diagnostics used, in \cref{sec:methods}, followed by laying out the results in \cref{sec:results}.
-We discuss the implications and caveats of our work in \cref{sec:disc} and summarise our conclusions in \cref{sec:sum}.
+We discuss the implications and caveats of our work in \cref{sec:disc} and summarize our conclusions in \cref{sec:sum}.
 A flat $\Lambda$CDM cosmology \citep{Planck:2014aa} was used, with $1 - \Omega_\lambda = \Omega_m = 0.285$, $\Omega_b = 0.0461$, and $h=0.695$.
-We used a solar oxygen abundance of \logOH = 8.76, which is implicit in the photoionisation models used by NebulaBayes \citep{Thomas:2018aa} and was derived from the `local galactic concordance' reference values from \citet{Nicholls:2017aa}.
+We used a solar oxygen abundance of \logOH = 8.76, which is implicit in the photoionization models used by NebulaBayes \citep{Thomas:2018aa} and was derived from the `local galactic concordance' reference values from \citet{Nicholls:2017aa}.